2026-2027 Course Selection will be open Feb.3 until Mar.3, 2026

 No previous vocal training or choral experience is required.

-Students will participate in a range of dance styles by learning technique, dance history and theory.
+Students will participate in a range of dance styles by learning technique, dance history, and theory.

-Includes multiple performance opportunities including a final recital
+Includes multiple performance opportunities, including a final recital

-This course is a performance-based class that:
+This course is a performance-based class that is high energy, low pressure, and allows for creative freedom.

 This is an introductory course for any instrumentalist interested in jazz!
 No previous jazz experience is necessary.